xinyanh4701/apcsa-writeups/05-classes.md

     <img src="writeup-images/apcsa-mistake-21.png" width="70%">
 </p>

 For the first question I got wrong, I clearly did not look at the question carefully.
 The question is asking to the find the answer choice that is **not true**.
 I chose the answer choice that is true.
 I immediately looked at this answer choice thinking this was the correct answer.
 The answer choice, `All methods should be declared private.` is the correct answer because if we look back at the examples of methods, they are not `private` but, `public`.
 Private methods are used when you do not want the method to be accessed by another class.
-The word, `All` also gives the answer away because
+The word, `All` also gives the answer away because there are some methods that are public which contradicts this option.
+A good way to tackle these problems is to find a way that contradict the answer choice.

 #### Question 4
 <p align="center">